neutrons/multiphonon/examples/README.md

     $ conda config --add channels mcvine
     $ conda install multiphonon

-This example shows the core functionality of the multiphonon code, converting S(Q,E) histogram to DOS:
+The following example shows the core functionality of the multiphonon code, converting S(Q,E) histogram to DOS:

     $ python getdos-Al.py

+A similar example below does basically the same conversion, but starting from the S(Q,E) histogram represented by numpy arrays of Q axis, E axis, intensity matrix, and squared errorbar matrix:

+    $ python getdos-Al-from-nparrs.py

 ## Run jupyter notebook examples